 4. Autonomous Vehicles

 Cars aren’t the only vehicles looking to become autonomous.
-We may soon see the advent of pilotless planes!
+Among the upcoming airline industry trends, we may soon see the advent of pilotless planes!
 This isn’t far-fetched – commercial jets already use autopilot technology, with software handling a significant portion of pilots’ duties.

 Currently, automotive technologies facilitate advanced navigation and flight path control, approach and landing controls, and engine power settings via autothrottle capabilities.